Private Guardianship for Mentally Disabled Adults

 - Petition to Appoint a Guardian for a Mentally Disabled Adult (PC72)

 - Statement of Proposed Ward’s Assets & Income (PC73)

 - List of Interested Persons for a Guardianship (PC75)

-These forms start the process for private guardianship and for public guardianship for people over 60.
+These forms start the process for private guardianship and for public guardianship for people age 60 and older.
 NOTE: There is a different petition and a different process for appointing a public guardian for a person with developmental disabilities.

 - Personal status report.

-One year after the appointment, and annually thereafter, guardians with personal powers must file with the Probate Court a report which summarizes the progress and condition of the ward, including descriptions of his or her health, medical care, residence, education, employment, and other programs.
-The report must also explain to the court how the guardian carried out the duties and powers contained in the order, and must include the guardian’s opinion as to the ward’s continuing needs for a guardian.
+One year after the appointment, and annually thereafter, guardians with personal powers must file with the Probate Court a report which summarizes the progress and condition of the person under guardianship, including descriptions of his or her health, medical care, residence, education, employment, and other programs.
+The report must also explain to the court how the guardian carried out the duties and powers contained in the order, and must include the guardian’s opinion as to the individual’s continuing needs for a guardian.
 Ordinarily the court sends a blank form to the guardian.
 The Guardian's Annual Report on Adult Guardianship PAG93 form is available from the Probate Court or online.

 - Financial accounting.